Purpose and Application

 The City of Toronto recognizes and respects this right.
 This policy is intended to provide a consistent process for responding appropriately to work refusals.
 It applies to all City of Toronto employees.

-[Note: Emergency services’ workers (fire fighters, ambulance personnel and health care workers) have the right to refuse work with limitations.
+[Note: Emergency services’ workers (fire fighters, paramedic services personnel and health care workers) have the right to refuse work with limitations.
 The right to refuse work does not apply when the circumstance described above is inherent in the worker’s work or is a normal condition of the worker’s employment or if the worker’s refusal to work would directly endanger the life, health or safety of another person.]

 Responsibilities